THE PERMANENT COLLECTION

 When her bordello was quickly closed down permanently by police, Madame Mamie collected Togo's pictures left behind by the girls and moved to Nice where she bought a beautiful townhouse and decorated the walls with Togo's works.
+She continued to collect his newer Museum Series.
 A few years ago, while blind and in her 80's, Madame Mamie wanted her collection to have a proper home here at Le Muse'e d'Art Du Togo Love.
 When Togo heard that, he promised to travel to her home to thank her for her contribution, but, she died from a stroke before their reunion.

 278. The moment the Countess bequeathed the once lost masterpiece to the museum, all Hell nearly broke loose!
 32x28 in.